SuperioOne/prime_detector/README.md

-# Prime Detection (No, it's nothing to the with prime numbers)
+# Prime Detection (No, it's nothing to do with prime numbers)

 Basic tracker to detect users with OCD triggering text selection behaviors.